 Looking for an healthier alternative to hot oil fondue?
-Try these broth fondue recipes.
+You've found it!
+Broth fondue recipes are much lower in fat (and calories) and they're delicious!

-You should match your broth to the type of meat or veggie that you will dip into it.
-Good broth recipes for fondue are listed on the left according to their meat, seafood or veggie category.
+Although not mandatory, you should match your broth to the type of meat or veggie that you will dip into it.

 You must use a copper, stainless steel or cast iron fondue pot for broth based fondue.
 The other types of fondue pots are not designed to be used at high temperatures and could present a safety hazard and crack under the high heat.

 DO NOT use ceramic or stoneware pots.

 Traditional broth fondue pots use an alcohol or gel burner (click on the image at the top of this page for an example) and many electric pots such as the Trudeau 15-Piece Meat Fondue Set shown above are also suitable for broth fondue.
 More and more people choose electric fondue pots for their versatility and because you don't have to buy fondue fuel.

 Broth fondue is normally served with thin slices of meat: beef, pork, lamb or chicken.
 You can also have small pieces of seafood or vegetables ready to cook into the broth.